 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15").
 This ASU provides specific guidance of how certain cash receipts and cash payments should be presented and classified in the statement of cash flows.
 ASU 2016-15 is effective for annual periods beginning after December 15, 2017, and interim periods within those years.
-Early adoption is permitted.
-The adoption of this standard is not expected to have a significant impact on the Company's financial statements, other than presentation.
+The adoption of this standard is not expected to have an impact on the Company's financial statements.

 In October 2016, the FASB issued ASU 2016-16, Income Taxes: Intra-Entity Transfers of Assets Other Than Inventory ("ASU 2016-16").
 This ASU requires the recognition of current and deferred income taxes for intra-entity asset transfers when the transaction occurs.
 ASU 2016-16 is effective for annual periods beginning after December 15, 2017, and interim periods within those years.
-Early adoption is permitted using the modified retrospective approach with a cumulative-effect to opening retained earnings in the period of adoption.
-The Company does not plan to early adopt this standard and the impact upon the required adoption date is not known or reasonably estimable.
+The Company will adopt ASU 2016-16 beginning October 1, 2018 and this adoption is not expected to have a significant impact on the Company's financial statements.